-Valuations by the Council's valuers on 1 April 2022 and 31 March 2023 resulted in a net impairment of £8,423k in the year (see Note 12 to the Core Financial Statements).
-This is mainly due to decreases in the value of council dwellings of £7,873k and a retail unit of £563k during the financial year
+The most recent valuations by the Council's valuers resulted in a net impairment of £4,689k in the year (see Note 12 to the Core Financial Statements).
+This is mainly due to decreases in the value of council dwellings (£4,642k) and a leisure centre (£146k) and an increase in value of an economic development site in the financial year.
 These changes are reflected in both the General Fund and Housing Revenue Account and in the Comprehensive Income and Expenditure Statement.